 Fred Hu has served as the chairman and founder of Primavera, a China-based global investment firm, since its inception in 2011.
 Prior to Primavera, Dr. Hu served in various roles at Goldman Sachs from 1997 to 2010, including as partner and chairman of Greater China at Goldman Sachs Group, Inc. From 1991 to 1996, he served as an economist at the International Monetary Fund (IMF) in Washington D.C.
 Dr. Hu currently is a member of the board of directors of Industrial and Commercial Bank of China Limited, a company listed on both the Hong Kong Stock Exchange (stock code: 1398) and the Shanghai Stock Exchange (SHA: 601398), and UBS Group AG, a company listed on both the SIX Swiss Stock Exchange (SIX: UBSG) and the New York Stock Exchange (NYSE: UBS).
 From May 2011 to May 2018, Dr. Hu served as an independent non-executive director of Hang Seng Bank Limited, a company listed on the Hong Kong Stock Exchange (stock code: 0011).
-From November 2014 to April 2021, he served as an independent non-executive director of Hong Kong Exchanges and Clearing Limited, a company listed on the Hong Kong Stock Exchange (stock code: 0388).
-From August 2020 to March 2022, he served as an independent non-executive director for Ant Group.
+From November 2014 to April 2021, he served as an independent non-executive director for Ant Group.
 Dr. Hu serves as a co-director of the National Center for Economic Research and a professor at Tsinghua University.
 Dr. Hu obtained his doctoral degree in economics from Harvard University.
 Dr. Hu brings to our Board extensive expertise in international affairs and the Chinese economy.
 In addition, Dr. Hu brings valuable business, strategic development and corporate leadership experience as well as expertise in economics, finance and global capital markets.